FrankSinatra2/dungeon-game/README.md

 * Explore and Loot a deep Dungeon.

-* Gather Loot spread throughout the Dungeon.
+* Fill your Bag with Loot gathered throughout a Dungeon.

 * Compete with other Adventurers gather Loot.